The Salmon's Spin

 When it comes to our human enterprises, their pattern of energy management is determined by the purpose for which the enterprise is established.
 The for of an enterprise determines how and why it receives revenues and expends expenses— as well as the how and why of its ecological give and take.

-Such a spin is in opposition to Earth's pattern.
+Such a for-profit spin is in opposition to Earth's pattern.
 No matter how green-intentioned and no matter how "green" its short-term impacts may seem, the net-effect of a for-profit enterprise is inevitably that of systematic ecological depletion.

 However, with Earth's example as our guide, the path ahead has never been more clear.